-Seriously the Best Chimichurri Sauce Recipe of all times, Argentinian and South American versions included!
+Seriously the Best Chimichurri Sauce Recipe of all times, Argentinian and South American versions with video included!

 This simple and bold sauce that originated in Argentina can take your meal from good to amazing with just a drizzle.

 It only takes a few minutes to make in the food processor which i prefer to use for a more rustic texture of the parsley, but If you are wanting something smoother then you can use a blender instead, so your sauce will be more of a silky puree.
 Whatever rocks your taste buds.